jklemens90/Jenkins-CI-Project/README.md

 I wrote pipeline as a code (PAAC) in DSL for the Jenkins pipeline.
 In this code I included the necessary tools, various stages, steps, and post build actions for the pipeline to run correctly.

 During the process, I troubleshot Jenkins builds by referencing the console output/logs.
-This allowed me to gain perspective on how to fix any issues with shell scripts, IP address configuration, and incorrect versions of dependencies.
+This allowed me to gain perspective on how to fix any issues with shell scripts, IP addresses, and incorrect versions of dependencies.

 ![Stage view](https://user-images.githubusercontent.com/95970840/217977719-91bb576b-c1d5-4d78-a5a7-eb702794b681.png)
 ![Sonar analysis](https://user-images.githubusercontent.com/95970840/217977739-0db24f44-73ec-452d-9644-c7229f425828.png)